reald/uv-k5-firmware-custom/README.md

 ### Preparation
 You need a quansheng programming cable with an integrated USB to serial converter.
 Most baofeng cables are working fine, too.

 1. Find out which hardware version do you have and which firmware do you need for it.
-See [compatible Devices](#compatible-devices).
+See [compatible devices](#compatible-devices).
 1. Backup your settings!
 1. Charge battery if almost empty!
 1. Press PTT key while turning the radio on.
 This will NOT work if cable is already plugged.
 White LED on top MUST be on.